 - A+ Care

 A+ care for you has to come first.
-You can’t take care of anyone or anything effectively if you don’t take care of you.
+You can’t take care of anyone or anything effectively if you don’t take care of yourself.
 So stop trying to fool yourself that you can.

 First things first – no matter what 12 things you are juggling, take a deep breath, and step back.
 In reality, the most important thing is always what you are doing at any given moment.
 Be completely present in everything that you do.
 If you’re at work, be the best employee you can be while you’re there.
 With your children, be the best mom you can be while you’re with them.
 If you’re volunteering at church, be the best volunteer you can be while you’re there.